GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 specify the color space of your PostScript file, set :ref:`PS_COLOR_MODEL <PS_COLOR_MODEL>` in the :doc:`gmt.conf` file to RGB, HSV, or CMYK.

-I. Filtering of data in GMT
+I. Filtering of Data in GMT
 ===========================

 The GMT programs :doc:`filter1d` (for